calderon9505/DataScience_Platzi/10_Cloud/GCP/Computo_en_la_nube.md

 > El computo en la nube es "una computadora enorme" de escala mundial a la cual tengo acceso, y donde GCP es el sitema operativo.
 (David Aroesti)

+- A **region** is a specific geographical location where you can run your resources

+- A **zone** is a deployment area for Google Cloud Platform resources within a region.

+- A **point of presence** (PoP) is where Google's network is connected to the rest of the internet

 [Measure your latency to Google Cloud regions](https://gcping.com/)

 [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator)